Duals of Higher Vector Spaces: Eilenberg-Zilber for internal homs, orders, amplitudes and equivalences

-\begin{remark} It is important to note that all of the above equivalences preserve homotopy type but not order.
-As an immediate example of this fact, any $n$-type $\huaV \in \SVect$ is homotopy equivalent to $DK(H(N(\huaV)))$, which is a $\VS$ $n$-groupoid of order $n$.
-This is one of the reasons why we do not restrict our discussion to $\VS$ $n$-groupoids of a certain fixed order, as observed in Remark \ref{rem:category-of-n-gpds}. \end{remark}
+\begin{remark} It is important to note that all of the above equivalences preserve the homotopy type but not the order. \end{remark}

-\begin{remark} A reader familiar with the theory of higher Lie groupoids might wonder what a Morita equivalence is in this case.
-Morita equivalences between Lie $n$-groupoids were defined in \cite[\S 2]{Zhu2009} as spans of hypercovers (see also \cite{RogersZhu2020}).
-In the case of simplicial vector spaces, a hypercover is simply a trivial (or acyclic) fibration in the standard model category.
+\begin{remark} A reader familiar with the theory of higher Lie groupoids might wonder what a Morita equivalence is for $\SVect$.
+Morita equivalences between $n$-groupoid objects were defined in \cite[\S 2]{Zhu2009} as spans of hypercovers (see also \cite{RogersZhu2020}).
+In the case of simplicial vector spaces, which are $\infty$-groupoid objects, a hypercover is a trivial (or acyclic) fibration in the standard model category.
 By a classical result (e.g. \cite[Lemma 3.2]{Curtis1971}, \cite[Lemma III.2.10-11]{GoerssJardine2009}) these are the levelwise surjective weak equivalences.

-By Brown's factorization Lemma (e.g. as stated in \cite[Lemma 1.3]{BehrendGetzler2017}), any weak equivalence between fibrant objects can be written as a span of trivial fibrations i.e. a Morita equivalence.
-In $\SVect$ the fibrant objects are the Kan complexes, so every object is fibrant and Morita equivalences are the same as weak equivalences and homotopy equivalences. \end{remark}
+By Brown's factorization Lemma, a weak equivalence between fibrant objects (i.e. $\infty$-groupoids in this case) can be written as a span of trivial fibrations.
+Thus a Morita equivalence between simplicial vector spaces is equivalently one of the following \begin{enumerate} \item a span of levelwise surjective weak equivalences, \item a span of weak equivalences, \item a span of homotopy equivalences. \end{enumerate} \end{remark}